Skip Navigation

 Bonte Hoeve Campsite is located in Sint Kruis, in rural Zeelandic Flanders, Netherlands.
 It is situated in a quiet area, close to the beach and the Belgian border.
 There are 50 touring pitches with electric hook-up points available, which are located in a separate area from the permanent annual pitches.
 This is an ideal campsite for nature lovers and outdoor enthusiasts, especially those who enjoy exploring their surroundings by bike.

-Camping Julianahoeve
+Camping Wulpen

 Molecaten Park Wijde Blick